JaredVandeWater/student-workbook/src/reflections/wk10/day2.md

 Q1.
 What is a List in C#?
 <br>
+We utilize lists like arrays because you can add and remove items from them and store things like arrays in JS.
 <br>
 <br>

 Q2.
 What List methods seem like you might use them often?
 Why?
 <br>
+Add, Add Range
 <br>
 <br>